 Encouraging Deaf Children and Young People to Access Music #DAW2022

-Deaf Awareness Week is an annual event that aims to promote the positive aspects of deafness, promote social inclusion, and raise awareness of the huge range of local organizations that support deaf people and their families and friends.
-It aims to celebrate exceptional individuals and showcase what we can do to champion inclusivity and be more deaf-friendly.
+Deaf Awareness Week is an annual event that promotes the positive aspects of deafness and social inclusion and raises awareness of the huge range of local organizations supporting deaf people and their families and friends.
+It also celebrates exceptional individuals and showcases what we can do to champion inclusivity and be more deaf-friendly.

 The theme for Deaf awareness week 2022 is Deaf Inclusion, to explore the entire theme of inclusion within our community.
 Emphasising the importance of mental health, and empathising with underrepresented groups amongst the Deaf such as migrants, BMIs, and women, as well as raising pertinent issues of deafness being overlooked in education, health settings, and the workplace.